-Danielle Piccinini is a trained Design Thinking professional, adjunct instructor at the Carey Business School, and Senior Program Officer at the Johns Hopkins Center for Communications Programs.
+Danielle Piccinini Black is a trained Design Thinking professional, adjunct instructor at the Carey Business School, and Senior Program Officer at the Johns Hopkins Center for Communications Programs.
 She leads the development and implementation of Design Thinking research, workshops, and co‐creation internationally to address emerging public health and business needs, and uses that experience to enhance her Design Thinking courses.

 - MPH, Johns Hopkins Bloomberg School of Public Health